-- (a) Ensuring full implementation of the risk management framework approved by the Board of Directors. - (b) Monitoring the implementation of policies, processes and procedures for managing operational risk in all of the Bank's material products, activitie - (c) Ensuring that clear roles and responsibilities are defined for the management of operational risks throughout all levels of the Bank, including all Business and Support Units. - (d)Providing support to the Chief Risk Officer and Chief Compliance Officer to ensure that a culture of compliance is entrenched throughout the Bank.
+- (a) Ensuring full implementation of the risk management framework approved by the Board of Directors. - (b) Monitoring the implementation of policies, processes and procedures for managing operational risk in all of the Bank's material products, activities, processes and systems. - (c) Ensuring that clear roles and responsibilities are defined for the management of operational risks throughout all levels of the Bank, including all Business and Support Units. - (d) Providing support to the Chief Risk Officer and Chief Compliance Officer to ensure that a culture of compliance is entrenched throughout the Bank.

-7. Sustainable Banking Governance Committee:
+(vii).
+Sustainable Banking Governance Committee